HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_xai_analysis/wcm_rest_content_xai_analysis.md

 - Only Text Elements (Plain texts/ Rich Texts) are supported and will be used for AI analysis
 - Only Content Elements are used for AI analysis.
 In other words, only those components within the elements data array (Refer above request body's "data": {} item to understand more) are used for AI analysis and other fields in parent level like description, name and title of content are not used for AI analysis.
 - If value of request parameter selected is summary: By default extractive summarization is done during analysis.
-If you need analysis that provides abstractive summarization, then summarization method of type as abstractive needs to be specified in the request body like ```"method": "abstractive"```.
+Currently abstractive summarization is not supported.

 For more understanding on the API request and response details, refer ```/contents/analysis``` API with method type as ```POST``` in the swagger REST API documentation at ```http or https://host:port/dx/api/wcm/v2/explorer/```